Sub6Resources/flutter_html/README.md

 ### Getters:

 1. `Html.tags`.
 This provides a list of all the tags the package renders.
-The main use case is to assist in blacklisting elements using `tagsList`.
+The main use case is to assist in excluding elements using `tagsList`.
 See an [example](#example-usage---tagslist---excluding-tags) below.

 2. `SelectableHtml.tags`.
 This provides a list of all the tags that can be rendered in selectable mode.